Published: 03 November 2014

 4. Accelerated model and reliability analysis

 Since the degradation model has been established, an accelerated model that describes the correlation between parameters of this degradation model and stress levels is expected, by which we are able to extrapolate the degradation behaviors under various stress levels.
-By calculating the mean value of and respectively under each operating condition, the following Table 3 can be obtained.
+By calculating the mean value of a and b respectively under each operating condition, the following Table 3 can be obtained.

 Table 3Model parameters and stress values under each operating condition